CobaltXII/KrunkerToWavefront/README.md

 In the future, I would like to add support for the following features
 - .obj conversion of ladders
-- .obj conversion of ramps
-- .obj conversion of barrels
 - .obj conversion of billboards
 - .obj conversion of models
 - .mtl conversion of textured materials